advertise

 Best Bait for Halibut Fishing on Vancouver Island

 Anglers mostly prefer the whole herring, salmon bellies, and salmon heads fished on circle hooks which improve the survival of released fish, but you have many other choices such as Jigs, octopus, squid and mackerel.
+Using fresh baits helps that to stay better and longer on the hook; rotten baits or frozen bait are not useful and can not attract the fish.
+Remember that halibut like to take the bait by the head first, so poke the hook through the body of the herring and then out of the head.

 Vancouver Island Halibut Fishing Season